kanenathan213/kanenathan213.github.io/where.md

 permalink: /where-is-nathan/
 ---

-I'm currently in San Diego
+I'm currently in Brooklyn, New York.